 The prevalence of diabetes mellitus has been increasing exponentially over the last decade, and the disease is rapidly becoming a global problem.
-Current estimates suggest that 4.5% of Luxembourg’s population between 20 and 79 years of age have diabetes.
+Current estimates suggest that almost 25,000 people suffer from diabetes in Luxembourg (i.e. about 6% of the adult population between 20 and 79 years of age).

 1 in12 adults in the worlds having diabetes

 Sadly, this number is projected to further increase.
 Indeed, international diabetes experts predict that, in the absence of radical change, 592 million people will live with diabetes by 2035.
 This constitutes 10% of the global population.
 Diabetes represents a daily burden on the patients who have to scrupulously watch their diets, monitor their blood sugar levels and administer insulin injections.
 The disease can also lead to serious complications affecting the eyes, heart, kidneys and feet and is estimated to cause 11% of deaths in Europe.
 In addition, the increasing number of patients means that diabetes is becoming a growing burden on healthcare systems.
 In fact, in Germany, about 10% of all healthcare costs are spent on diabetes treatment and care.